Helpico/Helpico/README.md

-### Therapeutic Education for Stressed and Neurodivergent Children
+# Therapeutic Education
-### Using Science and Technology to Turn Learning into Recovery
+### Using Science and Technology to Turn Learning into Recovery for Stressed and Neurodivergent Children

 <br>
 <p align="left">